gcanti/fp-ts/docs/modules/function.ts.md

 # on (function)

-The `on` function is used to change the domain of a binary operator.
+The `on` function is used to change the domain of a binary operator

 **Signature**